HariMalode/TE-Sem6-Endsem-Notes/WT3.md

 ### Q2.
 What is Servlet?
 Explain the life cycle of servlet.
 Write a servelet  to display HELLO WORLD?

-- A servlet is a Java programming language class used to extend the capabilities of servers that host applications accessed via a request-response programming model.
+- A servlet is a Java programs that runs on web browser used to extend the capabilities of servers that host applications accessed via a request-response programming model.
 Servlets are typically used to extend the functionality of web servers by processing and responding to HTTP requests from clients, such as web browsers.

 The life cycle of a servlet consists of several phases:
-(Diagram from book)
+(Diagram secode 3-5)
 1. **Loading**: When a servlet container (such as Tomcat or Jetty) starts or when a request is received for the servlet and no instance currently exists, the container loads the servlet class.
 It does this by invoking the `init()` method of the servlet.

-2. **Initialization**: In this phase, the servlet container initializes the servlet by calling its `init()` method.
+2. **Initialization(init())**: In this phase, the servlet container initializes the servlet by calling its `init()` method.
 This method is called only once during the lifecycle of the servlet.
 It is used for tasks such as loading configuration data, establishing database connections, or initializing other resources required by the servlet.

-3. **Request Handling**: Once the servlet is initialized, it is ready to handle client requests.
+3. **Request Handling(service())**: Once the servlet is initialized, it is ready to handle client requests.
 During this phase, the servlet container calls the `service()` method for each incoming request.
 The `service()` method determines the type of request (GET, POST, etc.) and invokes the appropriate method (`doGet()`, `doPost()`, etc.) to handle the request.

-4. **Destroying**: When the servlet container decides to take the servlet out of service (usually because the server is shutting down or the servlet is being replaced), it calls the `destroy()` method of the servlet.
+4. **Destroying(destroy())**: When the servlet container decides to take the servlet out of service (usually because the server is shutting down or the servlet is being replaced), it calls the `destroy()` method of the servlet.
 This allows the servlet to release any resources it has acquired during its lifecycle.

 5. **Unloading**: Finally, the servlet container unloads the servlet class, freeing up memory and other resources associated with it.